-- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, headteacher, Chair of Governors, Clerk and LAs (if appropriate) to ensure the smooth running of the complaints procedure - be aware of issues regarding: - o sharing third party information - additional support.
+- ensure that the complainant is fully updated at each stage of the procedure. - liaise with staff members, Headteacher, Chair of Governors, Governance Professional and Chair of Trust (if appropriate) to ensure the smooth running of the complaint's procedure. - be aware of issues regarding: - sharing third party information - o additional support.
 This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - keep records.